 - Central nervous system disease: seizures, cerebral vascular accidents.
 SSS and brain ischaemia.
 Intracranial vessels are involved only rarely.
 Peripheral nerve involvement is also rare.

 - Steroid-related complications are common; morbidity from steroid therapy is often worse than the underlying disease.
 Potential steroid-related complications include osteoporosis, corticosteroid myopathy, bruising, emotional symptoms (eg, insomnia, restlessness, hypomania, depression), hypertension, diabetes, elevated cholesterol and fluid retention.

 - Visual damage is often irreversible.
 Partial or complete loss of vision occurs in about 15-20% of patients.
-Blindness in both eyes is rare.
+Severe sight impairment in both eyes is rare.

 - Most patients are able to stop taking steroids by two years.